Marin Weekend Family Fun for March 16–18

 Sunday, 11 am–4 pm

 Presidio Picnic brings together the best of the Bay Area food scene with the beauty of this national park site.
 Held on the seven-acre Main Parade Ground lawn, Presidio Picnic features food and drink from more than 30 local vendors.
 But it's not just about the grub.
 Visitors can enjoy an ever-changing array of free activities including yoga classes, lawn games, a Presidio photo booth, free kids bike-riding lessons from the Presidio YMCA, and nature-based arts and crafts for kids in the Presidio Adventure Zone tent.
-For more info, visit their website.
+Event details.